jerryhgladinet/docs/admin/source/chapter04.rst

  Define customized access policies to restrict and allow access based on the device location.
 For example, a company can enable access from the internet to only Windows clients and web clients.
 IT can configure allow or deny client access policies from the following locations:

-- Access from the internet
-- Access from local network
-- Access from Anywhere
-- Access from customer-defined networks
-- Deny access from customer defined networks
+Access from the internet, access from local network, access from Anywhere, access from customer-defined networks, deny access from customer defined networks.

 The above allow and deny client access policies can be configured for the following clients:

--Web client
--Web management
--Windows client
--Mac client
--Mobile client
+web client, web management, windows client, mac client, mobile client.

 .. figure:: _static/2021newimage090.png
 .. figure:: _static/2021newimage091.png